teracyhq/blog/CONTRIBUTING.md

 ## Once upon a time...

-From day one, we set up company blog to share things along the Teracy journey.
+From day one, we set up the company blog to share things along the Teracy journey.
 You can check the blog posts at http://blog.teracy.com

 From day one, we needed a brand (logo, the color scheme for the brand, etc.) and we're still improving it.
 We did not have any revenue at that time but we cared and we did this from day one.

-From day one, we set up social media accounts (like twitter, facebook, etc)
+From day one, we set up social media accounts (like twitter, facebook, etc).

-From day one, we set up public github organization account to create, work and collaborate on open source projects.
+From day one, we set up a public github organization account to create, work and collaborate on open source projects.

-From day one, @hoatle talked a lot about #teracy on his personal account, on company facebook account and regularly updated blog posts.
+From day one, @hoatle talked a lot about #teracy on his personal account, on the company facebook account and regularly updated blog posts.

 From day one, we wanted to send our messages (about our vision, our culture, our goal, our